Climbing the Tokyo Skytree

 SPOT MORE COOL STUFF:

-Amazing Views | Architecture | Family Travel (Cool For Adults Too) | Tokyo | 3 Comments
+Amazing Views | Architecture | Family Travel (Cool For Adults Too) | Tokyo | 7 Comments

 | All Travel Posts

 How high is 634 meters?
 It’s twice the height of the Eiffel Tower.
-On a clear, day you can have lunch in the Skytree’s lower observation area and gaze out—way out—to Mt.
+On a clear day you can have lunch in the Skytree’s lower observation area and gaze out—way out—to Mt.
 Fuji on the horizon.
 From the upper observation deck you can distinctly see the curvature of the planet!

-The Tokyo Skytower bests the previous record holder for the world’s highest tower, China’s Canton Tower, by 34 meters.
+The Tokyo Skytree bests the previous record holder for the world’s highest tower, China’s Canton Tower, by 34 meters.
 The Canton Tower, though, is made of concrete.
 So is the next tallest tower, Toronto’s CN Tower.
 In fact, you’d have to go down to #11 on the world’s tallest tower list, the 375-meter high Tashkent Tower in Uzbekistan, to find another made out of steel.

 Visiting the Tokyo Skytree